ipChrisLee/minimal-shell-install/README.md

+# minimal-shell-install

+## Intro

+**I public this repo in GitHub is just to make myself convenient.
+This is not a repo for open-source community.**

 Minimal shell develop environment installation for iplee.

 This project provide a simple, one-step way to install shell dev env.
 This is useful for docker container.
 By running this once, you can have greet shell dev env for development.